The Fund for Black-led Change

 In November 2020, we announced the Fund for Black-led Change, a $20 million commitment of core support to Black-led organizations in Greater Washington building power, advancing permanently organized communities, and transforming systems toward liberty, justice, and the pursuit of happiness for all.Learn more

 Check back above for the latest updates on the Fund for Black-led Change!

 More about the Fund for Black-led Change

-We believe that everyone stands to benefit when resources are put into Black people and communities, but most importantly, that Black-led movements and communities deserve the resources of which they have been continually robbed.
+We believe that everyone stands to benefit when Black people and communities are invested in, but most importantly, that Black-led movements and communities deserve the resources of which they have been continually robbed.
 By resourcing Black communities and leadership, we aim to support the development of permanently organized communities, in which systemic solutions can create the conditions for everyone to thrive.

 Organizations selected for the Fund for Black-led Change must be both Black-led and Black-centered to be eligible.

 - The executive director, highest-paid staff, or the equivalent, identify as a Black person;

 - At least 66% of staff identify as Black; and

 - At least 51% of the board, steering committee, or other leadership body and volunteers in leadership positions identify as Black